Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: Variable

-Newer trucks with advanced safety features (collision mitigation, lane departure warning, stability control) can qualify for lower physical damage and liability premiums.
-Conversely, older trucks with higher replacement values or poor safety ratings cost more to insure.
+Newer trucks with safety features (collision mitigation, lane departure warning, stability control) can qualify for lower physical damage and liability premiums.
+Older trucks with high replacement values or poor safety ratings cost more to insure.

 What to do: When acquiring your next truck, factor insurance costs into the total cost of ownership.
 Safety technology pays for itself through insurance savings over time.